 - Click on Apply then select the OK button.

-- Right-click on the Settings menu and select Settings.
+- Right-click on the Settings menu and select Run.

-- Select the newly installed program or application from the following list.
+- Look for the newly installed program or application from the following list.

 - Again click Uninstall to confirm.

 3] Use Local Group Policy Editor

 Windows policies can also cause this problem if they are configured to disable the login PIN access.
 If that is the case, you will need to enable the policy and then add the PIN.
 To do it, follow these steps:

 - Open the Run dialog box using the Win + R keys.